z1oong/Building-Egocentric-Procedural-AI-Assistant/README.md

 ## Our work focuses on Egocentric vision, VLMs, AI agent, Procedural tasks

 🤔 Driven by recent advances in vision language models (VLMs) and egocentric perception research, we introduce the concept of an egocentric procedural AI assistant (EgoProceAssist) tailored to step-by-step support daily procedural tasks in a first-person view.
-In this work, we start by identifying three core tasks: egocentric procedu- ral error detection, egocentric procedural learning, and egocentric procedural question answering.
+In this work, we start by identifying three core tasks: egocentric procedural error detection, egocentric procedural learning, and egocentric procedural question answering.
 These tasks define the essential functions of EgoProceAssist within a new taxonomy.
 Specifically, our work encompasses a comprehensive review of current techniques, relevant datasets, and evaluation metrics across these three core areas.
-To clarify the gap between the proposed EgoProceAssist and existing VLM-based AI assistants, we intro- duce novel experiments and provide a comprehensive evaluation of representative VLM-based methods.
-Based on these findings and our technical analysis, we discuss the challenges ahead and suggest future research direc- tions.
+To clarify the gap between the proposed EgoProceAssist and existing VLM-based AI assistants, we introduce novel experiments and provide a comprehensive evaluation of representative VLM-based methods.
+Based on these findings and our technical analysis, we discuss the challenges ahead and suggest future research directions.

 🔥 This is an active repository, you can watch for following the latest advances.
 If you find it useful, please kindly star this repo.